The-Portal-Bot/Documentation/portal-website/docs/commands/force.md

     ./force
     ```

-    This would create a copy of your current channel with an updated name and move all users to it
+    This will create a copy of your current channel with an updated name and move all users to it
     _Main reason of usage is when you have exceeded the allowed once per 5 minutes update and want to refresh your channe's name_